psy0rz/ledanim/README.md

 ### 2. configure software

+- install platformio-ide into Atom editor.

+- with Atom open the directory ledanim/esp8266

 - change platform.ini to match your board and port. (you can also do this via the gui)

 - edit config.h and fill in some sensible values.